junesirius/junesirius.github.io/_posts/Supernatural/2025-07-02-SPN-Best-creation-ever.md

 "Are we seriously going to meet the king?"
 Dean asks, figuring "pharaoh" is just like a king.

 "That's usually where all the best food is, so yes.
-It is the time when Nile just flooded and the current pharaoh, Mentuhotep IV, is hosting a feast.
-We will invite ourselves in the feast, so you can try the best pie in the world."
+It is the time when the Nile has just flooded and the current pharaoh, Mentuhotep IV, is hosting a feast.
+We will invite ourselves to the feast, so you can try the best pie in the world."
 Cas explains plainly, as if it's easy and obvious and nothing could possibly go wrong.

 "And I'll just let you do all the talking, and focus on eating.
 Just let me know if someone starts yelling 'Run' or 'Fire'."
 Dean makes a face.

 "Do you want to learn the language?"
 Cas stops his steps, turning to Dean.

 "What?
 Like I can learn how to say 'Hello' and 'Thank you'?
 Time is a little short for a language-learning course, don't you think?"
-Dean halts in the middle of the road as well, one side of the eyebrow raised.
+Dean halts in the middle of the road as well, one side of this eyebrow raised.

 "Not at all."
-Cas tabs two fingers on Dean's forehead.
+Cas taps two fingers on Dean's forehead.
 "Now you know everything I knew about Middle Egyptian, and should be able to speak it as fluently as English."

-Just like every time he's healed by Cas, a small wave of warmth flood through his body from the place Cas touched.
+Just like every time he's healed by Cas, a small wave of warmth floods through his body from the place Cas touched.
 And, Vola -- Dean realizes with amazement that he can understand all the mundane chitchat on the street now: all those everyday chatters in the background -- a customer standing by the closest stall is arguing the price of some spice, saying it might not be the real stuff; two people farther down the road are asking about each other's families and health, sounding like two friends haven't seen each other for a while; a kid is babbling simple vocabulary, bugging his mom for some exotic food in a stand.
-The meanings of those foreign syllables serve up in his brain like they are speaking in plain English.
+The meanings of those foreign syllables are served up in his brain like they are speaking in plain English.

 "Holy," Dean gasps, taking a step back automatically, trying to steady himself.
 Cas reaches a hand to hold him.